digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/security.rst

 The sequencer has a signing key pair that is used to sign all events the sequencer sends to a subscriber.

-Ethereum Sequencer
-^^^^^^^^^^^^^^^^^^

-The Ethereum-based sequencer is a client of a Besu node and additional keys are used in this deployment:

-- TLS client certificate and private key to authenticate towards a Besu node if mutual authentication is configured.
-- A Wallet (in BIP-39 or UTC / JSON format), which contains or will result in a signing key pair for Ethereum transactions.

-Fabric Sequencer
-^^^^^^^^^^^^^^^^

-The Fabric-based sequencer is a Fabric application connecting to an organization's peer node and the following additional keys are required:

-- TLS client certificate and private key to authenticate towards a Fabric peer node if mutual authentication is required.
-- The client identity's certificate and private key.

 Public API TLS Key
 ^^^^^^^^^^^^^^^^^^